walkerlj0/Selenium_Course_Example_Code/tips/python/content/chapters/18-highlight-elements.md

 ## Expected Behavior

-When we save this file and run it (e.g., `python highlight_elements.py` from the command-line) here is what will happen.
+When we save this file and run it (e.g., `python3 highlight_elements.py` from the command-line) here is what will happen.

 - Browser opens
 - Load the page